wp-plugins/very-simple-signup-form/readme.txt

 == Frequently Asked Questions ==
-= I don't like the form layout in my theme, how can I change this? = Form will use theme styling for input fields and submit button.
+= I don't like the form layout, how can I change this? = Form will use theme styling for input fields and submit button.

 Custom Style editor included: you can change the layout (CSS) of your form using the custom style page in WP dashboard.
 Max.
 2000 characters allowed.